sat-masters/docs/Sliding Window.md

 - [ ] Requires propablity optimization
 - [ ] Solution should be re-evaluated for each $T_W$ sliding across $T_{max}$
 	- [ ] Re-evaluation should use efficient _rerun_ of bellman ford
+	- [ ] Update distribution of current NS
+	- [ ] Set future nodes of current NS weight to inf
+	- [ ] keep other nodes same weight as before
+	- [ ] Maybe think about better optimizations ?
+- [ ] Instead